U.S. Republicans, Democrats face tough talks on coronavirus relief as deadline looms

 Many Republicans insist the high unemployment payout encourages Americans to stay home rather than go back to work.

+Democrats said the $200 suggestion is insufficient and would damage the economy, but were ready to negotiate.

+"We're prepared to discuss this," Representative Steny Hoyer, the no. 2 House Democrat, said on CNN.

-The partisan dispute comes as U.S. coronavirus cases have passed the 4 million mark, a milestone for a pandemic that has killed almost 150,000 people in the United States and thrown tens of millions out of work.
+The partisan dispute comes as U.S. coronavirus cases have passed 4.3 million, with nearly 150,000 people killed in the country, and tens of millions out of work. [nL2N2EZ04W]

 The Democratic-led House in May passed its $3 trillion coronavirus relief bill known as the "HEROES Act," but the Republican-led Senate refused to consider it.